-Sicilian cannoli what is it?
-Let’s discover the history of cannoli and many curiosities about a very popular dessert in Italy and in the world
+Where do Sicilian cannoli come from?
+Let’s discover the cannoli origin and many curiosities about a very popular dessert in Italy and in the world!

-Sicilian cannoli are a very popular dessert in Italy and in the world, but cannoli what is it?
-Do we really know cannoli history? what is cannoli origins?
+Sicilian cannoli are a very popular dessert in Italy and in the world, but where do cannolis come from?
+Do we really know cannoli history?
+What is cannoli origin?

-Irene Di Liberto, writer, poet and ambassador of the Academy of Sicilian Language tells us more about the cannoli recipe and the history of the most famous Italy cannoli.
+Irene Di Liberto, writer, poet and ambassador of the Academy of Sicilian Language tells us more about the cannoli recipe and the history of the most famous Italian cannoli.

 The dessert was defined “Tubus farinarius, dulcissimo, edulio ex lacte factus” by Marcus Tullius Cicero when he was quaestor in Sicily, in present-day Marsala.

 The origin of Cannoli dates back to the times of Arab domination in Sicily (from 827 to 1091 A.D.).

 The Arabs brought many new things in all fields, not least in the culinary one.
 They were the first to work sheep milk ricotta, already produced by the Sicilians, with candied fruit, chocolate and cinnamon…